danielhmendoza01/Helios/README.md

 # ezTrim

-**ezTrim** is a high-performance quality trimming tool designed to improve the quality and efficiency of your sequencing data processing.
+**ezTrim** is a parallel quality trimming tool designed to improve the quality and efficiency of your sequencing data processing.

 ## 🌟 Features